 In all formal proceedings, the University bears the burden of proving that the faculty member violated the Faculty Code of Professional Ethics, II.C.1, Conduct Regulations, II.F.3, or some other regulation or policy of the University.
 This burden must be satisfied by a preponderance of evidence.

-The Hearing Committee shall make its finding, recommendations and sanctions, within thirty (30) calendar days of the last day of the hearing.
+For non-Title IX Sexual Harassment matters, the Hearing Committee shall make its finding, recommendations and sanctions, within thirty (30) calendar days of the last day of the hearing.
 It shall submit a complete record of the hearing, including any recording or transcription of the hearing and the committee’s finding, recommendations and sanctions, to the president or, in those cases where the president considered a summary suspension and is therefore not eligible to act as a fact-finder, to the Board of Regents.
 All findings and recommendations of the committee shall be based solely on the hearing record.
 The committee shall in all cases issue an order that includes findings and recommendations, together with a statement of the reasons and bases for them.
 Findings based primarily on witness credibility or demeanor shall be specifically identified.
 Sanctions may be recommended only based upon a finding of a violation as set forth above.
 Sanctions shall not be used to restrain faculty members in their exercise of academic freedom or other rights.
 Academic freedom, however, does not include the right to remain a faculty member while persistently failing or refusing to perform the duties and functions of a faculty member, or the right to violate University policies and rules including those governing freedom of expression.

-The Hearing Committee’s findings, conclusions and recommendations are preliminary recommendations in which opinions are expressed and thus and shall not be disclosed to the public until action is taken on the matter.
+For non-Title IX Sexual Harassment matters, the Hearing Committee’s findings, conclusions and recommendations are preliminary recommendations in which opinions are expressed and thus and shall not be disclosed to the public until action is taken on the matter.

+For matters involving allegations of Title IX Sexual Harassment, as defined by EP#15, the Hearing Committee shall make a written determination of its findings, sanctions, and remedies determinations, as well as the reasons and bases for them, available to the complainant and respondent within thirty (30) calendar days of the last day of the hearing.
+All findings of the committee shall be based solely on the hearing record.
+Findings based primarily on witness credibility or demeanor shall be specifically identified.
+Sanctions may be recommended only based upon a finding of a violation as set forth above.
+Sanctions shall not be used to restrain faculty members in their exercise of academic freedom or other rights.
+Academic freedom, however, does not include the right to remain a faculty member while persistently failing or refusing to perform the duties and functions of a faculty member, or the right to violate University policies and rules including those governing freedom of expression.
+Section 10 (j-l). below do not apply to these matters.
+Appeals rights for Title IX Sexual Harassment cases are described in Section 10(m).

 j.
 Action by the President